Function

 act on spermatozoa to allow nuclear stability of human spermatozoa.

-5.8 Other substances secreted by the seminal vesicles Insulin
+secreted by the seminal vesicles

 or an insulin-like peptide found in human seminal plasma was secreted